 Mosquitoes, gnats, and other bugs can be a major nuisance whether you’re trying to enjoy time outdoors.
 A bug zapper is one of the most effective ways of combating bugs.
 With minimal setup and maintenance, they are better at keeping large swaths of unwanted insects away than items like fly swatters and mosquito repellent.
 Most high-quality bug zappers can be purchased for between $30 to $60, but some heavy-duty models that cover an acre or more can cost over $100 or $200.
+Generally, a bug zapper is cheaper than hiring one of the best pest control companies.

 To help you determine what bug zapper is best for your pest control, I examined the best bug-zapping options on the market.
-Overall, my top choice is the ASPECTEK Electronic Bug Zapper, which features a lightweight but effective zapping grid that’s easy to set up and work on a variety of insect types.
+Overall, my top choice is the ASPECTEK Electronic Bug Zapper, which features a lightweight but effective zapping grid that’s easy to set up and works on a variety of insect types.
 Read my buying guide below for more of my top picks.

 - Best Overall: ASPECTEK Electronic Bug Zapper